 What are my rights as a landlord during the COVID-19 pandemic?

 Contractual rights under the lease are retained.
-However, enforcement of those rights is currently restricted due to COVID -19 laws.
+However, enforcement of those rights are currently restricted due to COVID -19 laws.

 Does the Coronavirus act 2020 protect tenants?